 Yep, that’s right.
 It wasn’t a bad product.
 It wasn’t a bad idea.
-It was a bad strategy that killed Google Glass.
+It was bad go-to-market strategy that explains why Google Glass failed.

 This is sad, because Google Glass is a visionary concept, and it didn’t have to die in its nest.
-Indeed, if the leadership behind the launch had come up with the right go-to-market strategy, Glass’s trajectory would have taken a different course.
+Indeed, if the leadership behind the launch had better executed the product marketing, Glass’s trajectory would have taken a different course.

 Let’s dive in:

 Mistake #1: Neglecting to validate the market before planning the launch